Power of Play for Older Adults – 5 Ways to Unleash It

 That’s why we need to schedule play.
 Adding it to our calendars as a must-do event reminds us to let go and have some fun.
 Frolic.
 Relax.
 Rejuvenate.

-Our minds and body will be grateful that we took the time to unleash the power of play.
+Our minds and bodies will be grateful that we took the time to unleash the power of play.

 Conclusion